 Skip to main content

-Lunar 7th Month Festival to any Chinese descendant used to be an annual event for ancestors’ worship.
-But, my new neighbour who was shifted last month seem to be busy than usual.
-They were originally migrated from mainland China and being told by their acquaintance that to offer joss papers every day for wandering spirits during that month.
+The Lunar 7th Month Festival used to be an annual event for ancestor worship among Chinese descendants.
+However, my new neighbor, who recently moved in last month from mainland China, seems busier than usual.
+They were told by acquaintances that they should offer joss papers every day for wandering spirits during that month.

-Its good to follow the tradition for 7th month prayers.
-However, it is also fundamentally for people to know the meaning and purpose rather than to follow blindly.
-In Chinese tradition, the fifteenth day of the seventh month in the lunar calendar is called Zhong Yuan Festival 中元節 and the whole of seventh month is also commonly known as the Ghost Month, in which ghosts and wandering spirits, including those of the deceased ancestors, revisit a cosmopolitan world from the lower realm.
+It's good to follow the tradition of 7th month prayers.
+However, it is also important for people to understand the meaning and purpose rather than blindly following.
+In Chinese tradition, the fifteenth day of the seventh month in the lunar calendar is called Zhong Yuan Festival (中元節), and the entire seventh month is commonly known as the Ghost Month.
+During this time, ghosts and wandering spirits, including those of deceased ancestors, revisit the mortal world from the lower realm.

 Comments